Last House on Mulholland logo lasthouse.la

 answer

-It's important because future architecture here will not just sit on a hill — it will be positioned for compounding digital priority.
+Here, future architecture will not just sit on a hill — it will be geographically positioned for legacy-building worldwide attention.

 Architecture candy -